13ernhard/RobotLearningAdvanced/README.md

 Remove `-rm` flag in `start.sh` for container to persist upon exit. \

 The file `entrypoint.sh` already sources the environent. \
-Proceed with `Starting the Simulation` from `Tower of Hanoi Robot Simulation - Execution Instructions` below.
+Proceed with `Starting the Simulation` from `Tower of Hanoi Robot Simulation - Execution Instructions`.

 # Tower of Hanoi Robot Simulation – Execution Instructions